Victoria Cross: Selection

+Criteria

 In the case of a gallant and daring act being performed by a squadron, ship's company or a detached body of men (such as marines) in which all men are deemed equally brave and deserving of the Victoria Cross, a ballot is drawn.
 The officers select one officer, the NCOs select one individual, and the private soldiers or seamen select two individuals.

 In all, 46 awards have been awarded by ballot with 29 of the awards during the Indian Mutiny.
 Four further awards were granted to Q Battery, Royal Horse Artillery at Korn Spruit on 31 March 1900 during the Second Boer War.
 The final ballot awards for the army were the six awards to the Lancashire Fusiliers at W Beach during the landing at Gallipoli on 25 April 1915, although three of the awards were not gazetted until 1917.
 The final seven ballot awards were the only naval ballot awards with three awards to two Q-ships in 1917 and four awards for the Zeebrugge Raid in 1918.
 The provision for awards by ballot is still included in the Victoria Cross warrant, but there have been no further such awards since 1918.

 Between 1858 and 1881, the Victoria Cross could be awarded for actions taken "under circumstances of extreme danger" not in the face of the enemy.
 Six such awards were made during this period—five of them for a single incident during an Expedition to the Andaman Islands in 1867.
 In 1881, the criteria were changed again and the VC was only awarded for acts of valour "in the face of the enemy".
 Due to this, it has been suggested by many historians including Lord Ashcroft that the changing nature of warfare will result in fewer VCs being awarded.